yayme/Desktop_file_organizer/README.md

 ### **v3: Observer Stop Fix**
 - Introduced `threading` to run the observer in a separate thread.
 - Added a functional "Stop" button to cleanly terminate the process.

+### **v4: Content-Based Sorting, Move Anyway, and Improved Workflow**
+- Added content-based file categorization using spaCy and TF-IDF (fallback).
+- Added "Move Anyway" button to move all files/folders from source to destination, skipping any that can't be moved.
+- Observer and Move Anyway run in the background, keeping the GUI responsive.
+- Improved workflow:
+	- Select source and destination directories.
+	- Start Observer to auto-organize new files by content/category.
+	- Use "Move Anyway" to move everything at once (skips locked/unmovable files).
+	- Stop button halts all actions.

 ---